Charter schools are an increasingly popular alternative to traditional public schools.

 The research does not yet explain why this happens; however, we speculate that competition for funding forces school boards and administrators to prioritize the concerns of families over the concerns of special interests, such as vendors and teachers unions, that tend to swing school board elections, and that this deference to families is fundamentally good for educational quality as measured by test scores.
 Another possible cause for the positive charter effect on a region is an adoption of charter-born innovations and best practices by traditional public schools when employees move from charters to traditional public schools.
 The more charter schools a city has and the better they are, the more this would happen.

-According to Stanford University’s Center for Research on Educational Outcomes (CREDO), in 2016-17 (the most recent data year), the average San Antonio charter student benefited by .09 standard deviations more academic growth annually in reading and .07 standard deviations more in math than they would have experienced in their traditional public school.
-This is roughly equivalent to 53 extra days worth of educational progress every year in reading and 41 days in math.
-Given that the school year consists of 180 days, we are talking about an extra 3.8 years worth of extra educational progress in reading and an extra 3 years in math over the course of a K-12 education, by virtue of attending a charter school in San Antonio.
+According to Stanford University’s Center for Research on Educational Outcomes (CREDO), San Antonio charter students on average gained an extra 100 days worth of progress in reading during the 2018-19 school year as compared to their control matches in their neighborhood schools.
+In math, the results weren’t statistically significant, but they certainly are suggestive at an extra 50 days worth of progress for the charter students during that year.
+Given that the school year consists of 180 days, after 13 years worth of K-12 education that adds up to an extra 7.2 years worth of extra educational progress in reading and an extra 3.6 years in math over the course of a K-12 education.
 Note that this is not a subset of the best charters.
 This is a sector-wide average value-add.

 The charter sector's pattern of more educational progress holds true in all published subgroups as well, including males, females, black students, Hispanic student, English Language Learners, Special Education students, and student in poverty.